-Although planning for the future is key - it also comes with a share of important questions to consider.
-For example, does paying into a personal pension make sense from a tax perspective, and what are your options?
+You don’t need us to tell you that planning for the future is important, but it can also be a lot to think about.
+Does paying into a personal pension make sense from a tax perspective, and what are your options?

 If you’re running a small business as a sole trader, you can pay money into a personal pension scheme.
 If you’re a director of a limited company, you can pay into a personal pension or your company can make payments on your behalf.